This Is England '90: Winter

 While Lol and Woody plan their wedding, Milky plans revenge against Combo who is now about to start his first day working at a local community centre.
 Harvey catches Kelly smoking heroin in his bathroom and instructs her to leave immediately.
-When Gadget finds out he has a blazing row with Harvey before leaving to find Kelly.
+When Gadget finds out, he has a blazing row with Harvey before leaving to find Kelly.

 Shaun has started his photography course at college, making use of his new camera bought by his mother and Mr. Sandhu.
 He and fellow photography student Juliette begin an assignment together.
 While out taking photographs, the pair meet a distressed Gadget as he looks for Kelly, with Shaun joining Gadget in the search.
 They eventually find her in an isolated spot where her father's ashes were scattered.
 Both offer to find her a place to stay, but she refuses their help, mocks Gadget's pity, and leaves with a friend who Shaun and Gadget do not know.
 Kelly is later seen living with him and others in a run-down drug den.

 Combo enjoys his first day at work at a community centre.
-After going out for lunch, he is surprised to find Milky waiting outside, wanting to go for a cup of tea and talk about the racist attack that Combo launched on him seven years ago.
-As Milky drives himself and Combo through the countryside, the long drive causes Combo to become suspicious.
-Sitting in a cafe, Combo apologises to Milky and admits that he was jealous of Milky's happy and loving upbringing.
-Milky's relative, Rudy, then arrives with other family members, with Milky revealing that his family had sworn revenge for the beating Combo subjected him to.
-Accepting his fate, Combo says he hopes Milky will one day forgive him, before being ushered into the back of a van and driven to some disused dockside buildings.
+After going out for lunch, he is surprised to find Milky waiting outside.
+Despite some tension, Milky invites Combo to join him for a cup of tea, which Combo accepts.
+On the way to a café, Combo becomes suspicious at the lengthy drive.
+As the two sit in the café alone, Combo apologises to Milky for the attack seven years prior and admits it was not done out of racism, but rather envy of Milky's large family and happy upbringing.

+While Milky believes Combo is genuinely remorseful for his actions, his relative, Rudy, arrives with other family members, with Milky revealing that his family had sworn revenge for the beating Combo subjected him to.
+He apologises, but cannot change the outcome, as promises have already been made.
+Accepting his fate, Combo forgives Milky and says he hopes Milky will one day forgive him, before being ushered into the back of a van and driven to some disused dockside buildings.
 Combo is handed over to two white men, struggling and screaming for help as he is dragged away.
-He is not seen again.
+The men drag him into a room and lock him inside with them.
+Combo was never seen again after this.